Dalai Lama apologizes after video asking child to 'suck' his tongue sparks outcry | KRDO

 The identity of the boy is not known.
 He was at an event with the M3M Foundation, the philanthropic arm of Indian real estate company M3M Group, based in Dharamshala, where the Dalai Lama lives in permanent exile.
 CNN has reached out to the M3M Foundation for comment.

+"Expression of emotions and manners today has been melted together and become vividly westernized," Namdol Lhagyari, a Tibetan activist in exile, wrote on Twitter.
+"Bringing in narrative of other cultures, customs and social influence on gender and sexuality to interpret Tibetan way of expression is heinous."

+Sticking out one's tongue is a sign of respect or agreement and was often used as a greeting in traditional Tibetan culture, according to the Institute of East Asian Studies at the University of California, Berkeley.

-The current Dalai Lama, Tenzin Gyatso, is the best-known living Buddhist figure in the world.
+The current Dalai Lama, Tenzin Gyatso, is the world's best-known living Buddhist figure.

 The principal spiritual leader of the "Yellow Hat" school of Tibetan Buddhism, the Dalai Lama is revered by millions as the reincarnation of his 13 predecessors.

-The spiritual leader has been based in India since 1959, following an unsuccessful Tibetan uprising against Chinese occupation forces.
+The spiritual leader has been based in India since 1959, following an unsuccessful Tibetan uprising against Chinese occupation.
 He later established a government-in-exile in the northern Indian city of Dharamshala, leading thousands of Tibetans who followed him there.

 February's incident isn't the first time the octogenarian has sparked controversy in recent years.